NethServer/docs/administrator-manual/en/mail.rst

 The statistical filters can then be trained with any IMAP client by simply moving a message in and out of the :dfn:`Junk folder`.
-As a prerequisite, the Junk folder must be enabled from :guilabel:`Email > Mailboxes` page by checking :guilabel:`Move to "Junk" folder"` option.
+As a prerequisite, the Junk folder must be enabled from the :guilabel:`Email > Mailboxes [General settings] > Configure [Advanced options] > Move spam to "Junk" folder` check box (formerly :guilabel:`Email > Mailboxes > Move to "Junk" folder"` check box).

 * By *putting a message into the Junk folder*, the filters learn it is spam and will assign an higher score to similar messages.